f9ld2/learning_php_mysql_javascript_with_jquery_css_html5/index.md

     <span>are</span>
     <span>the three most commonly used</span>
     <span>tools in their categories.
 What can be said definitively, though, is that their being</span>
-    <span>open source means that they have been developed in the community by teams of pro‐</span>
+    <span>open source means that they have been developed in the community by teams of programmers</span>
-    <span>grammers writing the features they themselves want and need, with the original code</span>
+    <span> writing the features they themselves want and need, with the original code</span>
     <span>available for all to see and change.
 Bugs can be found and security breaches can be</span>
     <span>prevented before they happen.</span><br/>
     <span>There&rsquo;s another benefit: all these programs are free to use.
 There&rsquo;s no worrying about</span>